ApiLogicServer/Docs/docs/Sample-Integration.md

 A proper architecture must consider where to place business logic (check credit, reorder products).
 Such multi-table logic often consitutes nearly half the development effort.

 > A poor practice is to place such logic on UI controller buttons.
-It can be difficult or impossible to share this with the OrderB2B service, leading to duplication of efforts and inconsistency.
+It can be difficult or impossible to share this with the OrderB2B service, leading to duplication of effort and inconsistency.

 *Shared* logic is thus a requirement, to avoid duplication and ensure consistent results.
-Ideally, such logic is declarative: much more concise, and automatically enforced, ordered and optimized.
+Ideally, such logic is declarative: significantly more concise.

 &nbsp;